CodeforSouth/project_guide/docs/configuring_your_repo.md

 - [x] **Include administrators**

+  Everyone follows the rules.
 Enforce these steps on yourself lead by example.